The Power Of Scheduling Mediation In Florida With Attorney, Gordon N. Shayne

 Attorney Gordon N. Shayne is available to serve as your Mediator in all Family Law Cases.

 Mediation is an extremely Effective and Powerful Tool that brings parties together to avoid costly lawyer fees and court expenses.
 When Mediation is conducted with Gordon N. Shayne, Both Parties will benefit from Gordon's vast Experience, Knowledge, Courtroom Trial History and Reputation as a Lawyer for over 40 years.
 His tireless efforts representing clients in all types of Family Law Matters has proved to be highly successful with positive outcomes.

 In Divorces and Child Custody cases, the selection of a Highly Qualified Mediator, such as Gordon N. Shayne, will maximize the parties' efforts to reach amicable agreements that the parties' themselves control.
 A very high percentage of mediated Family Law, Divorce and Child Custody cases are resolved amicably every year.

-By Choosing Gordon N. Shayne to conduct your Family Law Mediation in Colorado Springs, you will learn that very few Mediators possess the kind of skills and knowledge that Gordon will bring to your Mediation.
+By Choosing Gordon N. Shayne to conduct your Family Law Mediation in Florida, you will learn that very few Mediators possess the kind of skills and knowledge that Gordon will bring to your Mediation.